boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main types of segments that are shown in {{fig-end-to-end}}.

 Customer Site:
-: Either connects two NFs located in the same customer sites (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
+: Either connects two NFs located in the same customer site (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
 This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
 : The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration.
 The realization of this segment does not involve the Transport Network Orchestration.

 Provider Network: